Medicare Part B Penalties and SEPs

 How much is the Part B penalty and how long does it last?

-The surcharge is 10% of the standard Part B premium for every full 12-month period you delayed without a qualifying reason.
-It typically lasts as long as you have Part B.
+The penalty is generally 10% of the standard Part B premium for every full 12-month period you delayed without a qualifying reason, and it typically lasts as long as you have Part B.

-Does COBRA or retiree coverage qualify me for a SEP?
+Does COBRA or retiree coverage qualify me for a Part B SEP?

-Can I eliminate a penalty once it’s applied?
+Can a Part B penalty be removed once it’s applied?